 - Gate pose / Parighasana

-- Revolved Janu Sirsasana / Head to Knee Pose
+- Parivrtta Janu Sirsasana / Revolved Head to Knee Pose

-EkhartYoga members try - Relax and release - side bending practice, a class with Sandra Carson (level 1, Hatha, 45 mins)
+EkhartYoga members, try – Sumptuous side bending, a class with Andrew Wrenn (level 1/2, Hatha, 45 mins)

 2. Core poses – Strengthen the core

 By strengthening your core, you will help to support your QL.
-Yoga poses like
+Try:

 - Boat – Navasana

-- Bridge with blocks / or lifting the feet off floor with blocks between thighs
+- Bridge with blocks / or lifting the feet off the floor with blocks between thighs

-EkhartYoga members - find out latest core classes here.
+EkhartYoga members – find our latest core strength classes here.

 3. Balancing poses – Strengthen your glutes

-These guys work together with the QL to support your posture so it’s important to make sure these muscles are happy.
+The glutes work with the QL to support your posture so it’s important to make sure these muscles are happy.
 One legged balancing poses like Tree pose are great for strengthening these muscles.

 - Warrior 3 (Virabhadrasana III)